RuneScape: Skills

-There are 28 skills in RuneScape, 17 skills available to free-to-play players and an additional 11 for members, which enable players to perform various activities allowing for interaction with NPCs, the environment and other players.
+There are 29 skills in RuneScape, 17 skills available to free-to-play players and an additional 12 for members, which enable players to perform various activities allowing for interaction with NPCs, the environment and other players.
 Players gain experience points in a skill when they use it.
 For example, mining an ore trains the mining skill, and when the player accumulates enough experience points in the skill, their character will "level up".
 As a skill level rises, the ability to retrieve better raw materials and produce better products increases, as does the experience awarded if the player uses new abilities.
 The total skill level of a player partly symbolises the player's status in the game and subscribers with a high total level can appear on the high scores.
-Upon reaching the highest available level in a skill, members may buy a special cape to symbolise their achievement.
+Upon reaching levels 99 (the highest possible level in a skill) or 120 (the highest possible virtual level in a skill), members may buy a special cape to symbolise their achievement.

-Some skills, such as woodcutting and fishing, enable the player to collect raw materials that can be processed into usable items for other skills, such as fletching and cooking respectively.
+Some skills, such as Woodcutting and Fishing, enable the player to collect raw materials that can be processed into usable items for other skills, such as Fletching and Cooking respectively.
 The items created can be used by the player or sold to shops and other players.
-Other skills allow players to kill certain NPCs, build their own houses, move around the map with greater ease, steal from various NPCs, market stalls and chests located in-game, light fires, cook their own food, create their own potions, craft runestones and weapons, plant their own plants, hunt NPC animals, raid dungeons, and summon familiars to assist in combat and training skills.
+Other skills allow players to kill certain NPCs, build houses, move around the map with greater ease, steal from various NPCs, market stalls and chests located in-game, light fires, cook food, mix potions, craft runestones, armour and weapons, plant crops, hunt NPC animals, raid dungeons, and summon familiars to assist in combat and training skills.